 There are many 2020 lowlights.
 Too many.
 My heart aches when I think of the grief and hardships endured by so many.

-But beginning of a new year always offers hope and a feeling of a clean state.
+But the beginning of a new year always offers hope and a feeling of a clean slate.
 This is true of 2021 too, even knowing that it is going to take some work.

 As I stare the new year in the eye, I am determined to figure it out, and to do so I choose to focus on the considerable number of positive things that also emerged over the past months.
 Be it new ways of doing things or moments of clarity.
 Let’s grab a hold of these to keep us grounded, to give us strength and resilience, and to fuel our agency over the coming months.
 What positive things could I possibly be talking about?
 Here are a few examples.

 We are hardwired for connection